kezoponk/scroller.js/README.md

 # Scroller.js
-Create responsive, pausable moving elements, left or right, with one simple line
+Create responsive and pausable horizontally moving elements.
+Use the main import for standard js, or import from `dist/react` for the included React component.
 <br/><br/>

 ## Installation